InnoDB Plugin Notes:

 Cluster Replication:

-When expire_logs_days
+When expire_logs_days was set,

 the thread performing the purge of the log files could deadlock,